bamless/event_horizon/README.md

 fun handleClient(client)
     var data
     // `client.read` and `client.write` return `Promise`s.
 A `Promise` represent a not-yet available result,
-    // and must be `await`ed in order for their value to be resolved at some point in the fututre while data = yield client.read()  // To `await` for a Promise, we `yield` it yield client.write(data)      // Same thing here
+    // and must be `await`ed in order for its value to be resolved at some point in the fututre while data = yield client.read()  // To `await` for a Promise, we `yield` it yield client.write(data)      // Same thing here
     end